OPHoperHPO/freezed_carvekit_2023/README.md

 ## 🖼️ Image pre-processing and post-processing methods:
 ### 🔍 Preprocessing methods:
 * `none` - No preprocessing methods used.
-> They will be added in the future.
+* [`autoscene`](https://huggingface.co/Carve/scene_classifier/) - Automatically detects the scene type using classifier and applies the appropriate model. (default)

+> ### Notes:
+> 1. `AutoScene` may override the model and parameters specified by the user without logging.
+> So, if you want to use a specific model, make all constant etc., you should disable `autoscene` preprocessing method first!

 ### ✂ Post-processing methods:
 * `none` - No post-processing methods used.
 * `fba` (default) - This algorithm improves the borders of the image when removing the background from images with hair, etc. using FBA Matting neural network.
-This method gives the best result in combination with u2net without any preprocessing methods.

 ## 🏷 Setup for CPU processing:
 1. `pip install carvekit --extra-index-url https://download.pytorch.org/whl/cpu`